nurzhanzhanuzak/eventsourcing/docs/topics/application.rst

 ``CIPHER_TOPIC`` to be the :ref:`topic <Topics>` of a cipher class.

-The library's older :class:`eventsourcing.cipher.AESCipher` class can be used to encrypt stored domain events.
+The library's older :class:`eventsourcing.cipher.AESCipher` class can be used to encrypt stored events.
 This class uses `Pycryptodome <https://pypi.org/project/pycryptodome/>`_.
 When using the library's :class:`~eventsourcing.cipher.AESCipher` class, set environment variable ``CIPHER_KEY`` to be a valid encryption key.
 You can use the static method :func:`~eventsourcing.cipher.AESCipher.create_key`